gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

     `Serverless.gitlab-ci.yml` is a template that allows customization.
-    You can either import it with `include` parameter and use `extends` to customize your jobs, or you can inline entire template by choosing it from **Apply a template** dropdown when editing the `.gitlab-ci.yml` file through the user interface.
+    You can either import it with `include` parameter and use `extends` to customize your jobs, or you can inline the entire template by choosing it from **Apply a template** dropdown when editing the `.gitlab-ci.yml` file through the user interface.